Claualvarez/structural-bioinformatics/Tutorials/AlphaFold.md

 **jobname:** It is highly recommended to use a short and descriptive jobname. \
 **msa_model:** The options here allow you to select the database to construct an input Multiple Sequence Alignment. \
     - If your sequence is from a natural protein, use `UniRef+Envirnmental`. \
-    - If your sequence is a de novo engenieered sequence, use the `single sequence` option.
+    - If your sequence is a de novo engineered sequence, use the `single sequence` option.